haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_layer_panel.png)

 The ***Processing Toolbox*** shows the list of all available **algorithms** grouped in different blocks, this is where you will find most of the tools we will be using in this course.
-If you ever want to do an operation and you're wondering if it is available in QGIS, this is a good place to start!
+If you ever want to do something and you're wondering if it is available in QGIS, this is a good place to start!

 ![](https://docs.qgis.org/3.4/en/_images/toolbox3.png)